 in relation to any or all resolutions, it does not contain an indication of the manner in which the Proxy Representative is to vote.

-Where the instrument does not indicate the name of the Proxy Representative, the instrument is treated as given in favour of the Chairperson of the General Meeting.
+Where the instrument does not indicate the name of the Proxy Representative, the instrument is treated as given in favour of the Chair of the General Meeting.

 A Proxy Representative is entitled to attend, vote and taking part in a General Meeting, notwithstanding the representation of the appointing Member by a Corporate Representative at that General Meeting provided the total number of votes exercised by the Representatives of a Member does not exceed the number of votes to which the appointing Member is entitled.